dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 Let `V` be an inline type of the form
 <code>Inline&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>,
 and let `R` be the corresponding instantiated representation type.
-`V` is a proper subtype of `Object?`.
+`V` is a proper subtype of `Object?`, and potentially non-nullable.
 If `R` is non-nullable then `V` is a proper subtype of `Object` as well, and non-nullable.

 *That is, an expression of an inline type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
-Non-inline types (except bottom types) cannot be assigned to inline types without a cast.*
+Non-inline types (except bottom types) cannot be assigned to inline types without a cast.
+Similarly, null cannot be assigned to an inline type without a cast, even in the case where the representation type is nullable (even
+better: don't use a cast, call a constructor instead).*

 In the body of a member of an inline class declaration _DV_ named `Inline` and declaring the type parameters